apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Online-Migrations/AWS-RDS-to-Flexible-online-migration-using-portal.md

 Before initiating cutover, it's important to ensure that:

-- Writes to the source are stopped - `Latency (minutes)` parameter is 0 or close to 0 The `Latency (minutes)` information can be obtained from the migration details screen as shown below:
+- Writes to the source are stopped - `Latency` value is 0 or close to 0 The `Latency` information can be obtained from the migration details screen as shown below:
 -
 ![cutovermigration](../media/online_portal_aws/aws-cutover-migration.png)

+- `latency` value decreases to 0 or close to 0
-- `Latency (minutes)` parameter indicates when the target last synced up with the source.
-For example, for the db_8 database above, it's 0.33333.
-It means that the changes that occurred in the last ~0.3 minutes at the source are yet to be synced to the target, for the db_8 database.
-At this point, writes to the source can be stopped and cutover initiated.
-In case there's heavy traffic at the source, it's recommended to stop writes first so that `Latency (minutes)` come to 0 and then cutover is initiated.
+- `latency` value indicates when the target last synced up with the source.
+At this point, writes to the source can be stopped and cutover initiated.In case there is heavy traffic at the source, it is recommended to stop writes first so that `Latency` can come close to 0 and then cutover is initiated.
 - The Cutover operation applies all pending changes from the Source to the Target and completes the migration.
-If you trigger a "Cutover" even with non-zero Latency, the replication stops until that point in time.
+If you trigger a "Cutover" even with non-zero `Latency`, the replication will stop until that point in time.
 All the data on source until the cutover point is then applied on the target.
 Say a latency was 15 minutes at cutover point, so all the change data in the last 15 minutes will be applied on the target.
-Time taken will depend on the backlog of changes occurred in the last 15 minutes.
-Hence, it's recommended that the latency goes to zero or near zero, before triggering the cutover.
+- Time taken will depend on the backlog of changes occurred in the last 15 minutes.
+Hence, it is recommended that the latency goes to zero or near zero, before triggering the cutover.

 ![confirmcutovermigration](../media/online_portal_aws/aws-confirm-cutover.png)